UnearthedArcana/B_Spells/README.md

 **Reprieve**  (New)
 (Alteration)

 Range: Visual range of the caster
-Duration: 1 round
+Duration: 1 round +1 round/2 levels
 Target: 1 Ally
 Casting Time: 1
 Saving Throw: None

 This spell causes a single ally to vanish in a flash of light.
 After one round that ally will reappear at the location you were when you cast this spell.

+Lasts for 1 round at first level, +1 round for every two levels after that (max 5 rounds at level 9).

 _Credit for this spell implementation belongs to Kjeron_

 ***Notes***:
-**0 level cantrips**: Converted to a cantrip, unchanged
+**0 level cantrips**: Changed to a cantrip
+**1 level cantrips**: Range changed to 1 round

 **Vanish** (New)
 (Illusion/Phantasm)